Vinz2008/C./README.md

 - [ ] Use precompiled header for the compiler code to speed up compilation (problem : https://stackoverflow.com/questions/9580058/in-gcc-can-precompiled-headers-be-included-from-other-headers)
 - [ ] Remove constructors in the language (to make it rust-like)
 - [ ] Add members to structs with "members" blocks
+- [ ] Add recursive install for binaries with subprojects

 ## Benchmarks compared to other languages